MyNameIsTrez/py-dijkstra/README.md

 # py-dijkstra

-A Python class for the Dijkstra pathfinding algorithm.
+My Python class for the Dijkstra pathfinding algorithm.

+## Features

-It returns the shortest path.
+* Returns the shortest path.

-It handles both acyclic and cyclic graphs.
+* Handles both acyclic and cyclic graphs.